 Site of ancient Cistercian Abbey in West Wales

-There was a house here before the monastic settlement.
 The Welsh prince Hywel Dda created his laws near here about 940.
 The name Whitland comes from Ty Gwyn ar Daf, the White House on the Taf river.